dylan-vpa/adanInstance/README.md

    - Use a smaller model or batch size

 2. **API Connection Issues**
-   - Check if all services are running: `docker-compose ps`
+   - Check if all services are running locally
-   - Verify network connectivity: `docker network inspect adan-network`
+   - Verify network connectivity and ports

 3. **Fine-tuning Errors**
    - Ensure sufficient GPU memory